 Do you need a growing medium when using hydroponics?
 Short answer is yes.
 A longer answer is depending on the type of grow system you’re using it may come with one already built into the seed pods.
 However, in many grow systems a medium is not provided.
 This gives you more flexibility as you can choose the best growing medium for you.
 Also, if you’re building a hydroponic system yourself then you will also need to get a growing medium to support your seeds within the system.

 Just getting started with hydroponics?
 Check out the Hydroponics section of our blog for more resources!
-Other resources you might like are How a Hydroponic System Works, and The Best Hydroponic Systems of 2021.
+Other resources you might like are How a Hydroponic System Works, and The Best Hydroponic Systems.

 What is Rockwool?